panta/rib/README.md

 ### Licence ###

-Rin is © 2012 Marco Pantaleoni, released under the MIT licence.
+Rib is © 2012 Marco Pantaleoni, released under the MIT licence.
 Use it, fork it.

 [CoffeeScript]: http://jashkenas.github.com/coffee-script/
 [Node.js]: http://nodejs.org/